Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, St Leonards had a median income among taxpayers of $83,715 and an average income of $122,619.
-These figures are exceptionally high nationally compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, the estimated current incomes for St Leonards as of September 2025 are approximately $91,132 (median) and $133,483 (average).
-Census data indicates that household, family, and personal incomes in St Leonards rank highly nationally, between the 90th and 98th percentiles.
-Income distribution shows that 33.8% of the population, equating to 2,699 individuals, fall within the $1,500 - $2,999 income range, similar to the regional average of 30.9%.
-A substantial proportion, 43.8%, earns more than $3,000 weekly, suggesting strong purchasing power in the community.
+Nationally, these figures are exceptionally high, with Greater Sydney's median and average incomes being $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimates for September 2025 would be approximately $91,132 (median) and $133,483 (average).
+Census data reveals that household, family, and personal incomes in St Leonards rank highly nationally, between the 90th and 98th percentiles.
+Income distribution shows that 33.8% of the population falls within the $1,500 - 2,999 income range, similar to the regional average of 30.9%.
+Higher earners are prominent, with 43.8% exceeding $3,000 weekly, indicating strong purchasing power.
 High housing costs consume 21.2% of income, but strong earnings place disposable income at the 83rd percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income